fclaerho/ansible-role-syskit/README.md

 ### Synopsis

-**Syskit** — Integrate your services and tools by configuring system specific concerns such as users, service management, logging and so on.
+**Syskit** — Integrate your services and tools by configuring system specific concerns such as users, service management, logging, networking and so on.

 ### Usage